top of page

 Why is showing important for a breeder?

 The official term for dog shows is "conformation" - as in the act of conforming to or producing conformity.
 Dogs are not being compared to each other, rather they're being measured by how closely they conform to the standard of their particular breed.
 The closer a dog's appearance is to the breed's standard, the better that dogs ability will be to produce puppies that meet the standard(taken from AKC website).
 If a dog is reasonably sound and lacking major faults, he should be able to receive his conformation title, meaning judges think he meets the standard, and herding tests their natural instinct - the original purpose of the breed.
-While our heart is in the whelping box with moms and babies, and the planning of the next generation, showing is how we test our efforts and measure our progress.
-If a dog we are actively showing continues to be awarded by multiple judges, we know that he has enough breed type to contribute to the breed.
-On the same token, if we are showing a dog we are very fond of but the judges never find this dog, it gives us a reason to reevaluate our stock and prevents us from becoming "kennel blind"
+While our heart is in the whelping box with moms and babies, and the planning of the next generation, showing is how we test our efforts and measure our progress, as well as fellowship with other ethical breeders and shows like regional or the national specialties let us see the very best in the breed and aim even higher.

 As breeders we are like the builder of a home.
 We plan the breeding then try to find the puppy who got all the desirable traits to carry forward.
-Most breeders will tell you their dogs are beautiful and meet the standard, however anyone can breed a dog, or build a building that doesnt meet code.
-If we truly believe our dogs are as high quality as we say they are, we will allow them to be inspected, or judged if you will.
-If a number of judges like what we produced well enough to give them their CH title, and we also feel they can contribute to the breed, only then do we breed them.
-Sometimes we are able to choose a puppy to again show(test) and carry forward and the rest beome wonderful pet for families who want a beautiful quality companion!
+Most breeders will tell you their dogs are beautiful and meet the standard, however anyone can breed a dog, or build a building that doesn't meet code.
+Judges are like a building inspector, an unbiased inspections.

 Merrygold Corgis